dkhmora/stronger-workout-app/README.md

 Stronger Workout App is an app I am building to try and replicate the Strong Workout Mobile App in a web setting, and possibly a PWA(Progressive Web App) in the future.

-Front-end: React, Material UI
+Front-end: React.js, Material UI
-Back-end: MySQL, Express, Sequelize
+Back-end: MySQL, Express.js, Sequelize.js

-The client, server, and the MySQL database are all run on docker.

-I also added a phpMyAdmin container for manual database management.
+Testing: Jest

+Containers:
+- Client
+- Server
+- phpMyAdmin
+- MySQL

+Future plans:
+- Make it a Progressive Web App (PWA)
-I plan on deploying these containers on to AWS ECS containers in the future.
+- Deploy to AWS ECS

 ## Build Setup